 How to make German Chocolate Cake Cookies?

 These cookies are soft, chewy, and so delicious!
-They’re like a slice of German chocolate cake, all wrapped up into a delicious handheld, delicious cookie instead!
+They’re like a slice of traditional German chocolate cake, all wrapped up into delicious handheld, chewy chocolate cookies instead!

 More Chocolate Cookie Recipes: